 shown.
 Don’t select any products from the list to indicate that no specific product is required, only a known user.

-users who have a current gold level subscription.
+users who have a current ChatBot subscription.

 Add the ‘Add to Cart’ link.

-Creating a buy button for a subscription is just like a one-time product, since a
+Creating a buy button for a subscription is just like a one-time product since a

-subscription is a product, just one with a recurring price:
+subscription is a product, just one with a recurring price.

-three email addresses.
+two email addresses.
 Many email providers – including Gmail – ignore characters after a

-plus (+) sign, allowing you to create a distinct email addresses that
+plus (+) sign, allowing you to create a distinct email addresses that use the same inbox.

 For instance, if my Gmail address is [email protected], then sending emails to the following